 Statistical analyses

-The independent variables were explored by descriptive statistics, and compared for patients with and without a diagnosed STI/BBV.
-Frequencies and proportions were presented for categorical variables, and median and ranges for continuous variables.
-Associations between diagnosed STI/BBV and independent categorical variables were explored by calculating odds ratios (ORs) and corresponding 95% confidence intervals (CIs).
-To adjust for patient age, we used multiple logistic regression analysis; for the BBV associations, we also adjusted for substance abuse.
+Descriptive characteristics were described by frequencies and proportions for categorical variables, and by median and ranges for continuous.
+Associations between diagnosed STI/BBV and independent categorical variables were explored by binary logistic regression analyses.
+To adjust for patient age, we used multivariable logistic regression analysis without stepwise selection; for the BBV associations, we also adjusted for substance abuse.
 Statistical significance was assumed when p < 0.05.
-Missing data were excluded.
-All statistical analyses were performed using the statistical program package SPSS version 19.0.
+Missing data were calculated, but mostly excluded.
+All statistical analyses were performed in SPSS 19.0.

 RESULTS